SolidWallOfCode/http-replay/doc/code/EnvironmentSetup.en.rst

 Environment Setup
 *****************

-The environment used during testing consisted of one replay client, one replay server, one ATS instance, and one μDNS instance.
+The environment used during testing consisted of one verifier client, one verifier server, one ATS instance, and one μDNS instance.

 The first item is to select a set of ports that will be used in the testing.
 These are